Tornadoes of 2010: June 25–26

+A farmhouse destroyed at EF4 intensity west of Sibley, Iowa.

 The pattern of strong storms continued into June 25 and 26 with a new storm system.
 The strongest was a violent EF4 tornado touched that flattened several houses and farm buildings as it remained in the rural countryside near Sibley, and Little Rock, Iowa.
 Other tornadoes were reported on both days, including four EF2 tornadoes in southern Minnesota that did significant damage.